What makes an intranet… well, an intranet?

 - Allow access to only specific users for sensitive or relevant content

 In the digital workspace, employee satisfaction and experience are the main focus.
 We’re seeing a shift away from measuring intranet success with hard KPI statistics towards more qualitative, narrative feedback.
 This means your intranet software should have built-in employee comment/feedback options wherever and whenever possible.
 If you create an organized system to manage this continuous content, you should be able to address the issues of your employees and create the intranet that they want to use.
 Some intranet examples to build-in feedback are to:

-Conduct regular surveys which rate the employee satisfaction with intranet useability
+- Conduct regular surveys which rate the employee satisfaction with intranet usability

 7. Administration and task management

 Effective intranet software empowers employees to become intranet administrators on a basic level, which helps alleviate the IT department’s workload while also sharing the responsibility of a healthy, successful intranet across your team.
 Choosing simple administrative tasks which can easily be delegated to employees will improve intranet function and upkeep as a whole.
 Along with administrative task management, employees should also have a project task management space to help them organize their current projects in a productive way.
 Task areas should: